shuvasish-sharma/shuvasish-sharma.github.io/index.md

 [Read the report (PDF)](https://www.vantageresearchgroup.com/reports/FPI-report.pdf)

 ---
 ## ✍️ Blog Posts
 **The return-to-office paradox, and other trends in jobs and skills**
 *World Economic Forum, 6 Aug 2025*
 Part of the "Jobs and the Future of Work" series, exploring return-to-office trends, productivity, and flexibility.
 [Read the article](https://www.weforum.org/stories/2025/08/return-to-office-flexibility-remote-work/)

-**How Asia’s booming gig economy is reshaping the future of work**
+**How Asia's booming gig economy is reshaping the future of work**
 *World Economic Forum, 26 Jun 2025*
-Discusses Asia’s gig economy growth, worker challenges, and pathways to fair and sustainable work.
+Discusses Asia's gig economy growth, worker challenges, and pathways to fair and sustainable work.
 [Read the article](https://www.weforum.org/stories/2025/06/what-will-it-take-to-make-the-gig-economy-in-asia-fair-and-sustainable/)

 **Smart data, better jobs: How technology is transforming labour markets**